noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

   - non default route tables: each automatically copies the routes in the default route table
     - Public: destination = 0.0.0.0/0; target = IGW
       - allows inbound & outbound
-    - Public via redirect: destination = 0.0.0.0/0; target = NAT instance ID
+    - Public via redirect: destination = 0.0.0.0/0; target = NAT Gateway/instance ID
       - allows outbound to the public internet
     - private: no routes to components with public access
 - resources: located within subnets
   - public subnets: attached to a route table that is attached to an internet gateway
     - you always want NORTH-SOUTH traffic to hit the public facing resource
     - the public resource can send EAST-WEST traffic privately to resources across subnet boundaries
+      - FYI: you don't need to expose resources in the public subnet at all if you use managed AWS endpoints, such as load balancers or Network Address Translation (NAT) options.
     - Bastion Host: aka jump box; a server that enables INBOUND public communication with resources in private subnets
       - server is locked down with some form of authNZ,
       - entity X can login to the server and access private resources